legendu-net/blog/misc/content/2018-12-20-gradle-tips.markdown

     Otherwise,
     you might run into weird issues such as resource file not found, etc.

+3. The version of the Gradle wrapper can be updated using the following command.

+    gradle wrapper --gradle-version 5.6.4

 ## The IDEA Plugin
 You can enable the Gradle IDEA plugin by having the following line in your `build.gradle` file.